-As your guest's case winds its way through the system, all immigration-related legal issues should be handled by the immigration attorneys.
-But there is a key role for volunteers to play with advocacy, depending on the specific circumstances and issues surrounding the individual; and physical accompaniment can be an essential protection as well as a way to bear witness to the need for systemic change in the immigration system.
+There is a key role for volunteers to play with advocacy, depending on the specific circumstances and issues surrounding the individual.
+Physical accompaniment can be an essential protection as well as a way to bear witness to the need for systemic change in the immigration system.